tigergraph/ecosys/guru_scripts/docker/README.md

 1. remove old version, only do this step if you upgrade your docker image

         docker rmi -f docker.tigergraph.com/tigergraph-dev:latest > /dev/null 2>&1
+        docker pull docker.tigergraph.com/tigergraph-dev:latest
+    > Note: replace "latest" with specific version number if a dedicated version of TigerGraph is to be used

 1. stop and remove existing container only if an old version is being used